 Boil marinade in a small saucepan for about 2-3 minutes, set aside.

 Preheat oven to 375 degrees.
 Place chicken, breast side up, on the rack of a broiler pan or roasting pan.
-Insert meat thermometer into meaty part of thigh, making sure not to touch bone.
+Insert meat thermometer into the meaty part of the thigh, making sure not to touch bone.
 Roast in the oven, making sure to baste the bird with the reduced sauce every 15-20 minutes.
-Bake for 1 hour and 10 minutes or until thermometer registers 180 degrees.
-Remove from heat and cover chicken loosely with foil; let stand 10 minutes for chicken to reabsorb juices.
+Bake for 1 hour and 10 minutes or until the thermometer registers 165-170 degrees.
+Remove from heat and cover chicken loosely with foil; let stand 10 minutes for the chicken to reabsorb juices.

 Click here for a printable version of this recipe – For the Love of Cooking.net